We’re daydreaming about iconic black and white houses in Singapore (and they aren’t just at 38 Oxley Road).

 Black and white enclaves worth knowing

 40 black and white bungalows were built in the 1940s to accommodate British soldiers stationed at Pasir Panjang Military Complex.
-It now houses several bars and restaurants like UNA, One Rochester and Da Paolo Bistro Bar.

-Located in the North, it was once the location of His Majesty’s Naval Base of the British Royal Navy.
+Located in the north, it was once the location of His Majesty’s Naval Base of the British Royal Navy.
 The most iconic black and white house there is The Beaulieu House, which is currently a seafood restaurant.

-Seletar Aerospace Park
+7. Seletar Aerospace Park

 Did you know?